Randy Kraft: Portland murders

 On April 10, 1981, the body of a 17-year-old youth named Michael Cluck was found beside the Interstate 5 freeway close to Goshen, Oregon.
-Cluck had been abducted while hitchhiking from Kent, Washington, to Bakersfield, California, the day prior to his body being discovered.
+Cluck had been abducted while hitchhiking from Kent, Washington to Bakersfield, California, a day earlier.
 Thirty-one blunt-force blows to the head had destroyed the back of his skull, killing the youth.
 Cluck had also been sodomized and savagely beaten, kicked, and scoured.
-Cluck is believed to have been recorded on Kraft's scorecard as "Portland Blood" due to the extensive blood and debris found at the murder scene.
-At the time of the murder, Kraft had once again been sent on assignment to Oregon by his employers.
-In addition, on the day Cluck's body was discovered, Kraft visited a Lane County hospital to receive treatment for a bruised foot.
+Cluck is believed to have been recorded on Kraft's scorecard as "Portland Blood" due to the extensive amount of blood and debris found at the murder scene.
+At the time of the murder, Kraft was once again in Oregon on business.
+The day Cluck's body was discovered, Kraft visited a Lane County hospital to receive treatment for a bruised foot.

 Four months after Cluck's murder, on August 20, 1981, the partially clothed body of 17-year-old male prostitute Christopher Allen Williams was found in the San Bernardino Mountains.
 Williams had ingested both phenobarbital and benzodiazepine, and was found with tissue paper lodged deep in his nostrils, causing him to choke to death on his own mucus.